Welcome swallow

 This species breeds in southern and eastern Australia in a variety of habitats, mostly in open areas, man-made clearings or urban environments, but not desert or dense forest.
 Eastern populations are largely migratory, wintering in northern Australia.
 Western birds and those in New Zealand are mainly sedentary.

 Taxonomy

-The welcome swallow was first described by John Gould in The Birds of Australia as a member of the genus Hirundo, but the first publication is often incorrectly given as in the Proceedings of the Zoological Society of London.
+The welcome swallow was first described in 1842 by John Gould in his The Birds of Australia as a member of the genus Hirundo, but the first publication is often incorrectly given as in the Proceedings of the Zoological Society of London.
 Both its species name and common name refer to people welcoming its return as a herald of spring in southern parts of Australia.